 Doctor’s office: Health care providers must safeguard patient data and collect and analyze data to improve health outcomes.
 Depending on the size of the practice, you could work full time or as a consultant.

 Specialist practice: Medical specialties rely on accurate, easily accessible patient records to deliver care efficiently.
 Your data analytics could improve patient outcomes and enhance the quality of life for many people.

 Pharmacy: Data is the lifeblood of a pharmacy, and informatics allows the pharmacy to communicate with other health care providers securely and efficiently.

-Hospital: Health care managers consult data regularly to guide clinical and commercial decisions, and rely on informatics specialists to deliver information seamlessly.
+Hospital: Health care managers consult data regularly to guide clinical and commercial decisions, and they rely on informatics specialists to deliver information seamlessly.
 Often, informatics specialists communicate across departmental barriers due to the multidisciplinary nature of the field.

-Public health agency: You could work with agencies to improve health outcomes for disadvantaged populations, or help manage disease outbreaks.
+Public health agency: You could work with agencies to improve health outcomes for disadvantaged populations or help manage disease outbreaks.

 IT consultant: Consultants work with clients to implement and improve their informatics programs.
 You could help solve problems at a hospital or install a new system at a medical practice.

 There are a variety of health informatics careers where students can blend health care with technology to efficiently improve patient outcomes.
-You can specialize in an area of existing expertise or branch out into a new health care area.
+You can specialize in an area of existing expertise or branch out into a new area of health care.
 For medical professionals looking for new challenges, a career as a health informatics specialist could be a compelling, rewarding option for your future.
 If you are considering an advanced degree to achieve it and don’t want to quit your job, a master’s in health informatics online program might be right for you.